Healthdirect Free Australian health advice you can count on.

 2. Using treatments to reduce inflammation, destroy the pigment cells or encourage neighbouring cells to produce more pigment.
 This may be in the form of:

-3. Re-pigmentation to transfer a person’s own pigment cells to the areas affected by vitiligo.
-This is done with surgery.
+3. Re-pigmentation uses surgery to transfer your own pigment cells to the areas affected by vitiligo.

-4. Depigmentation, which involves removing pigment from remaining areas of unaffected skin to create a consistent skin colour.
+4. Depigmentation, which involves removing pigment from remaining areas of unaffected skin to create a consistent skin colour if you have widespread vitiligo.

 A dermatologist can help you treat and manage your vitiligo if it bothers you.